-There’s a major change to the script and the structure in the middle of The Blob that really elevates the whole movie into something even scarier than it already had been.
-As the film begins in a very similar way to the original, we’re led to believe certain things about the blob itself.
+There’s a major change to the script and the structure in the middle of The Blob that really elevates the whole movie into something even scarier than it had already been.
+As the film begins in a very similar way to the original, we’re led to believe certain things about The Blob itself.
 It appears to be an alien amoeba hatched from a meteorite.
 When the government clean up crew comes to investigate, we quickly learn the truth.
-This thing is not an alien.
+This is not an alien.
 It’s a new form of biological warfare.
 It’s a man-made germ.
-Now we’ve added to the mix human characters that are as scary as the blob itself, people who continually lie to the townspeople and tell them that they’re experiencing a routine quarantine when in reality they’re not going to let a single person who has witnessed their colossal screw-up live.
+Now we’ve added to the mix human characters that are as scary as The Blob itself, people who continually lie to the townspeople and tell them that they’re experiencing a routine quarantine when in reality they’re not going to let a single person who has witnessed their colossal screw-up live.

 Of course, the main lure of Chuck Russell’s The Blob is its effects.
 Taking heavy cues from The Thing (a bold move at the time, as The Thing was not yet as revered as it is now) the effects elevate The Blob from a campy monster movie into a gooey, gory spectacle.
 The creature itself is truly terrifying this time out.
 The death sequences are each more imaginative than the last—which is to be expected in some ways from the people that gave us A Nightmare on Elm Street 3 and redefined the way death scenes would forever be handled in that series.

 Here, we have people sucked down drains, absorbed into the blob until they simply disintegrate and even a scene in which the blob terrorizes a movie theater audience.
-There’s some truly great FX work here that is worth the price of admission alone.
+There’s some truly great FX work here that’s worth the price of admission alone.

 The Blob caters to new and old fans alike and that is exactly what a good remake should do.
-It handles the story with a great respect to the source material and all the changes that it makes are to service the story and play with audience expectations.
-With this in mind, it succeeds admirably.
+It handles the story with a great respect for the source material and all the changes that it makes are to service the narrative and play with expectations.
+With this in mind, this remake succeeds admirably.
 So admirably, in fact, that it even manages to outdo the original film.